yoel123/godot-yoel-space-sim-game/README.md

 ## support/donations/sponsorship

+as of now im the only contributor to this project in terms of work time and money (i put some money aside for bounties and other stuff the project will need).

-i myself have donated a lot of work time for this project already and anywhere between 2-3k dollars i put aside for "bounties" for important features. for now there is no option to donate if your interested contact me.
+for now there is no option to donate if your interested contact me.

-why donate? simple reason, you want a feature implemented and someone to code it (its too early for that and will require contacting me).
+why donate? simple reason, you like the project and want it to get devloped. you want a feature implemented and someone to code it (its too early for that and will require contacting me).

 the big donation this project needs is at least 2-3 serious programmers. art 2d/3d ,story,sound effects,music etc will also be very helpful.